mdmourao/next-paginas-soltas/README.md

 # Open issues

-* `useSWR` is not working properly in IPMA and GIRA pages. json is hardcoded
+* `useSWR` is not working properly in IPMA with proxy server, although proxy server is working well for GIRA pages. for weather, json is hardcoded.

 # Paginas soltas, Next.js App